canguruhh/MetaverseTutorials/tutorials/1-Metaverse-Wallet/README.md

 ## Introduction

-Metaverse is a UTXO based blockchain

-ETP is the native currency of the Metaverse blockchain.
-To send and receive ETP you need a Metaverse wallet.

-ETP uses a UTXO based model.
-This means it is very close to the way Bitcoin works.
+Metaverse is a UTXO based blockchain, with ETP being the native currency.
+It is very close to the way Bitcoin works.

 Every time you receive a transaction, it becomes a UTXO.
 Every time you send a transaction, you collect UTXO's into a transaction input, which becomes a UTXO on the receivers end, and the change left over becomes a UTXO on your end.

 If this sounds complicated don't worry.
-Metaverse's library manages UTXO's for you
+Metaverse's library manages UTXO's for you.

-For more information on UTXO's look here https://komodoplatform.com/whats-utxo/
+For more information on UTXO's [look here](https://komodoplatform.com/whats-utxo/)

+To send and receive ETP you need a Metaverse wallet.
 In Metaverse, as with Bitcoin, you can generate deterministic wallets using by memnonic code words.
 This gives you multiple addresses you can send and recieve transactions from.

-## Hands on Tutorial
+## Hands-on Tutorial

 Note: Explicit detailed instructions are given to work with Metaverse, but not always so with HTML elements.
-If you get stuck with coding HTML elements, you can always refer to w3schools.com
+If you get stuck with coding HTML elements, you can always refer to [w3schools.com](https://www.w3schools.com/)

 Start by setting up a directory to work in